ailich/MultiscaleDTM/README.md

 -   `RDMV` - Relative Difference from Mean Value (Lecours et al., 2017)

+-   `BPI` - Bathymetric Position Index (Lundblad et al., 2006)

 ## Tutorial

 In this tutorial we will calculate various terrain attributes using a 5 x 5 cell rectangular window.
 Any rectangular odd numbered window size however could be used.
 Window sizes are specified with a vector of length 2 of `c(n_rows, n_cols)`.
 If a single number is provided it will be used for both the number of rows and columns.
+The only metric that does not follow this syntax is BPI which uses an annulus shaped focal window.

 **Load packages**